The Cool Side of the Pillow

 Why do pillows get hot?
 Generally it’s because they aren’t very breathable.
 Most pillow types’ fill restricts airflow causing your body heat to be trapped, quickly turning a comfortable pillow into a little oven for your head.

 The market has produced some interesting solutions to the problem.
-Many of the “cool pillow” products available are useless gimmicks requiring you to freeze your pillow during the day, sacrifice support, or worse.
-Some are covered with mysterious fabrics, others contain liquid cooling gels or refrigerated pads.
+Many of the “cool pillow” products available are useless gimmicks.
+Some require you to freeze your pillow during the day, others sacrifice support or worse.
+Others are covered with mysterious fabrics or contain liquid cooling gels.
 Most of these pillows do not specifically address the core issue: breathability.
 They do not allow air to move through the fill with any more ease than a traditional pillow.

 The solution?
 It’s simple: a breathable pillow will keep your head cool.